My name is Simona Rich and I’m a self improvement blogger.

 - traveling on my own

-If you liked what you’ve read so far, subscribe to my Personal Development Newsletter and receive these Free Gifts:
+If you liked what you’ve read so far, subscribe to my newsletter and receive these Free Gifts:

-- 25-minute long audio program “12 Steps To Complete Empowerment” for only $9.99 – this offer is valid only for newsletter subscribers
+- 25-minute-long audio program “12 Steps To Complete Empowerment” + Sound Therapy Audio for $15.99 – only for subscribers

 - Exclusive *Subscribers Only* Information

-If you sign up to this Personal Development Newsletter, you’ll also be updated about the posts I publish as well as blog news.
+If you sign up for this newsletter, you’ll also be updated about the posts I publish as well as blog news.

 You’ll usually get one newsletter a week, sometimes more often.
 You may get the newsletter more frequently when I’m releasing a new ebook, for example.

-It’s easy to unsubscribe from this Personal Development Newsletter – simply click the ”unsubscribe” link at the bottom of any email.
+It’s easy to unsubscribe – simply click the “unsubscribe” link at the bottom of any email.

-If you want to start your personal improvement journey, read about 20 books that will change your life.
+If you want to start your self improvement journey, read about 20 books that will change your life.